MycroftAI/documentation/_pages/msk.md

 * That your **Skill** has already been merged with the `mycroft-skills` repo.
 * That you have made changes to your **Skill** and that these changes have been committed to the **Skill's** `git` repository.

 Once your changes are committed, you can then use `msk upgrade` by passing the location of the Skill folder.
-Generally we find it's easiest to be inside the Skill's folder in `/opt/mycroft/skills/SKILL-NAME` and then use the current directory symbol, period `.`.
+Generally we find it's easiest to be inside the Skill's folder in `/opt/mycroft/skills/SKILL-NAME` and then use the current directory symbol, `.`

 ```
 (.venv) kathyreid@kathyreid-Oryx-Pro:/opt/mycroft/skills/kathy-msk-test-skill$ msk upgrade .